 DSL style broadband

 We've seen a very large amount of customer dissatisfaction with DSL style internet lines, as it relates to cable or fiber.
-If your internet goes out a lot and you're on DSL, switching to cable may improve it vastly.
+If your internet goes out a lot and you're on DSL, switching to cable or fiber may improve it vastly.